EmmyAbella444/Unit_4/PROJECT/Project_unit4.md

 After adding or removing the like, the function updates the 'likes' count for the post in the 'posts' table by executing another SQL query.
 It retrieves the current count of likes for the specified post and updates the 'likes' column in the 'posts' table accordingly.
 Finally, the function closes the database connection and redirects the user to the home page with the likes count updated.

-To make the like button look like a heart I asked chat gpt[^11] with the following prompt: "make the css code for a hear format button", and I got this code from it, which made the button to like it be user-friendly and visually appealing:
+To make the like button look like a heart, I asked chat gpt[^11] with the following prompt: "make the css code for a heart format button", and I got this code from it, which made the button to like a post be user-friendly and visually appealing:
 ```.css
 .like-button {
   border: none;